Has someone sued you in small claims court? If so, you need to create an Answer and file it with the court.

 - If applicable, click here for the Disclosure of Exempt Income form

 - If applicable, click here for the Financial Disclosure Affidavit form

 - information about your income and expenses

-	If you want to sue the person who is suing you (file a counterclaim), you will

-	also need information about your claim against them.
+If you want to sue the person who is suing you (that is, you want to file a counterclaim), you will also need information about your claim against them.